Raiders Ngakoue Named AFC Defensive Player of The Week

 Las Vegas Raiders defensive end Yannick Ngakoue has been named the Week 7 AFC Defensive Player of the Week.

 Last Sunday against the Philadelphia Eagles, Ngakoue booked four tackles including two solo tackles.
-He also had two sacks, two tackles for loss, two quarterback hits and two passes defended.
+He also had two sacks, two tackles for losses, two quarterback hits and two passes defended.

 Calling Ngakoue busy this past Sunday is an understatement.